-In February, the overrun at NYCT was mainly due to higher absentee coverage requirements, paratransit expenses, and the timing of professional services contracts and the timing of maintenance and other operating contracts expenses.
+In February, the overrun at NYCT was mainly due to higher absentee coverage requirements, paratransit expenses, and the timing of prescription rebate credits.
+MTA Bus's favorable expenses were mainly due to the timing of professional services contracts and the timing of maintenance and other operating contracts expenses.
 The underrun at the LIRR was mainly due to lower average pay rates, lower health and welfare expenses, and timing of maintenance and operating contracts, partially offset by higher overtime expenses, FELA indemnity reserves, and the timing of modifications and RCM activity.
 MNR was unfavorable mainly due to higher payroll expenses, weather-related and programmatic maintenance overtime, and reimbursable overhead.
 B&T's favorable expenses were mainly due to vacancies, the timing of Major Maintenance & Painting expenses, and bond issuance costs.
 The underrun at MTA HQ mainly reflects an accrual reversal and the timing of MTA IT professional services contracts and Cross Bay Bridge rebate subsidies.
 FMTAC's favorable variance was mainly due to a shift in the market value of the invested asset portfolio, lower claims, and the timing of insurance policy renewals.